gamers-connect/gamers-connect.github.io/index.md

 **Discovering a Campus Tournament:** A user logs into Gamers Connect.
 Their User Dashboard highlights an "Upcoming Local Events" section.
 They see a "Valorant Tournament at the University of Hawaii iLab" listed.
 The user clicks on the tournament, views the details like date, time, and the registration link, and decides to attend.

+## Community Feedback

+To evaluate Gamers Connect’s usability, features, and overall user experience, five community members were invited to test the application.

+Overall, participants responded positively, describing the interface as **clean, intuitive, and visually appealing**.
+The **presence indicators** and **player-finding functionality** were highlighted as particularly useful for quickly identifying and connecting with other gamers.
+Performance during testing was reported as **smooth and responsive**, even when navigating between multiple features.

+Some testers suggested **clearer onboarding instructions** to help first-time users quickly understand how to get started, as well as **more customization options for user profiles** to better express individual gaming styles.
+These suggestions have been noted for future development.

+In summary, the feedback reinforced the platform’s potential to become a regular part of the UH gaming community’s activities.
+Testers expressed interest in using Gamers Connect once additional features—such as enhanced onboarding, richer customization, and expanded event options—are implemented.

 ## Developer Guide

 This section provides information for developers wishing to use this code base as a basis for their own development tasks.